 Government and private third-party payers routinely seek to manage utilization and control the costs of our products.
-For example, the majority of states use preferred drug lists to restrict access to certain pharmaceutical products under Medicaid.
+For example, private third-party payers and the majority of states use preferred drug lists to restrict access to certain pharmaceutical products under both of these types of payer types.
+Private third-party payers are constantly under healthcare budgetary constraints and utilize Pharmacy Benefit Managers to extract unit cost savings from drug manufacturers for formulary coverage.
 Given certain states' current and potential ongoing fiscal crises, a growing number of states are considering a variety of cost-control strategies, including capitated managed care plans that typically contain cost by restricting access to certain treatments.